 To retain and maintain its strength in the Pacific as China grows as a naval force, the U.S. needs to augment its naval fleet size, a noted think tank asserts.
 The current stated objective U.S. Navy fleet size is 313 and current budget cuts threaten to slice that number.
 The U.S. will need more ships, the Center for a New American Security says in its January report.
 “The United States should strengthen its naval presence over the long term by building toward a 346-ship fleet ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Think Tank: U.S. Navy Needs To Grow Fleet To Protect Pacific Interests".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Think Tank: U.S. Navy Needs To Grow Fleet To Protect Pacific Interests".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.